Raccoon Removal Company Near You

 As discussed above, raccoons’ habit of using one particular area as a latrine creates an accumulation of filth in your attic.
 If the raccoon has been nesting in your home for a while, the urine and feces will have accumulated to the degree that sanitization and odor elimination will need to be performed.
-Racoon urine and feces will likely be soaked into the drywall, insulation, and wood which will need to be removed and replaced.
-Racoon feces contain roundworm eggs that when ingested by humans can be very dangerous.
+Raccoon urine and feces will likely be soaked into the drywall, insulation, and wood which will need to be removed and replaced.
+Raccoon feces contain roundworm eggs that when ingested by humans can be very dangerous.
 Most professional Nuisance Wildlife Control Officers offer attic cleanup and restoration services.

 Nuisance Raccoons Outdoors